Settled Nomad

 Can I open a local bank account in Cyprus as a nomad?

-Yes — once you have Cyprus's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Cyprus banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Cyprus's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Cyprus banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Cyprus a cash or card country?

-Cyprus runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Euro at the start of each week to avoid repeat ATM trips.
+Cyprus runs on both cash and cards.
+Cards work in larger venues; keep Euro on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Cyprus affect my banking setup?
+Does triggering tax residency in Cyprus affect my banking?

-Tax residency in Cyprus is triggered at 60 days in the relevant period.
+Tax residency in Cyprus triggers at 60 days.
 Cyprus offers a Non-Domicile regime — individuals who become tax residents (60-day rule is available, not just 183 days) can be exempt from tax on dividends and interest.
 The corporate tax rate is 12.5% — joint-lowest in the EU.
 The combination makes Cyprus one of Europe's most tax-efficient residency options for entrepreneurs and investors.
 Consult a Cyprus-based tax advisor.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad